 You might not know the names of NASA astronauts and elite test pilots Charles Basset, Theodore Freeman, Elliot See or Clifton Williams.
 The reason they are not famous names is that before getting to make history in space, they were all killed flying NASA T-38 training aircraft on routine flights.
 Space Shuttle astronaut, test pilot and fighter pilot S. David Griggs died after crashing a propellor T-6 trainer during a practice flight for an aerobatic demonstration.

-Famed pilot Scott Crossfield, who was the first man to go Mach 2, the first man to go Mach 3, and widely known as one of the best pilots/aeronautical engineers/educators in the world, died flying his piston-powered Cessna 210 going less than 200 knots.
+Famed pilot Scott Crossfield, the first man to go Mach 2, the first man to go Mach 3, and widely known as one of the best pilots/aeronautical engineers/educators in the world, died flying his piston-powered Cessna 210 going less than 200 knots.
+Legendary pilot Dale 'Snoot' Snodgrass was the highest time F-14 Tomcat pilot in the world, and after retirement from the Navy a highly-respected airshow display pilot in many aircraft.
+In 2021 he died right after takeoff, stalling and crashing a single-engine taildragger with the control lock engaged.
 Vicki Cruse, president of the International Aerobatic Club and a former US national aerobatic champion, fatally crashed during a 2009 qualifying flight.
 Sparky Imeson, a renowned pilot and instructor who had just passed 20,000 hours logged, the author of the authoritative Mountain Flying Bible, Shirt Pocket Mountain Flying Guide, Taildragger Tactics, and many other books, died in a 2009 crash in a Cessna 180.

 There is no such thing as a routine training flight.
 The unforgiving physics of flight can’t read your resume.
 All these outstanding pilots are no longer with us because of a momentary event that didn’t care about how good they had been on other thousands of flights.
 We are all nothing special in the eyes of physics.
 Don’t let the distraction or mistake of a moment become the regret of a lifetime.